 When you’re in the zone, everything you do is smooth, effortless, precise and efficient.
 You feel larger than life; ten feet tall, bulletproof, faster than a speeding bullet and just oozing with awesomeness.

-The smartest thing you can do when you’re working this well is to keep working.
+The smartest thing you can do on these days is to keep working.
 Work until you either HAVE to quit, or until you’ve squeezed as much awesomeness as possible out of the day.
-It’s impossible to exaggerate how quickly this will skyrocket your skill level and your confidence.
+It’s impossible to exaggerate how quickly this habit will skyrocket your confidence AND skill levels.

 Remember, every action you take creates and/or reinforces neurological patterns in your brain.
 Your brain doesn’t evaluate these patterns by saying “that was awesome, but we can’t be this awesome all the time.”
 It simply stores the memory of those actions, along with ALL the positive emotions associated with them.

-In other words, every time you push yourself to keep working on your awesome days, you literally train yourself to BE awesome at whatever you’re doing.
+In other words, every time you push yourself to keep working on your awesome days, you train yourself to BE awesome at whatever you’re doing.
 You also train yourself to feel confident and self-assured while you’re doing it.
-Most important, if you keep this up, you’ll start having more awesome days than average ones.
-And therein lies is the secret key to becoming a world-class performer.
+And if you keep this up, you’ll have more awesome days than ordinary ones.
+And therein lies the secret key to becoming a world-class performer.

 During my coaching career, I had the opportunity to work with dozens of world-class athletes and entrepreneurs.
 I worked with others who were good at what they did, but not quite in the top 1%.
 I’m 100% convinced that the most important difference between these two is the number of awesome days they have in a year.

 Even average performers have one or two awesome days a year.
-Good performers have one or two of them a month.
+Good performers have a couple a month.
 But world-class performers have awesome days almost every day.
 What most people NEVER realize is that they could have just as many awesome days if simply trained their mind and body to have them.